Kumamoto Castle 熊本城

 The defenders under the command of Kanjo Tani (1837-1911) held out for 50 days until reinforcements arrived and Saigo's uprising was defeated.
 The Uto-Yagura turret was the only building to survive the fire.

 The reconstruction of Kumamoto Castle began in 1960 using ferro-concrete and continued during 2007 so the castle can be restored for its 400th anniversary.
-The huge Hon-Maru Go-ten Ohiroma reception hall of the feudal lord is now an impressive piece of wooden architecture.
+The huge Hon-Maru Go-ten Ohiroma reception hall of the feudal lord is now an impressive piece of wooden architecture completed in 2008.

 The main tower of the 30-meter tall, 6-storey keep (donjon) contains an interesting museum presenting the history of Kumamoto Castle along with exhibits of Japanese armor, weapons used in the 1877 attack and original monochrome photographs.